Dip Tank for Dummies - Screen Print Direct

 How to use a Dip Tank to Develop a Screen:

-When reclaiming with a dip tank you will need a cleaning chemical added to the water.
-When developing you just need a tank full of water.
+When developing screens with a dip tank you DO NOT need a cleaning chemical added to the water.
+When developing you just need a tank full of water only.

 Let's Talk